koshi-lmd/hyperboloid_gplvm/README.md

 Hyperboloid GPLVM extends the GPLVM, sparse-GPLVM, and Bayesian GPLVM to the hyperbolic space.
 We develop hyperboloid kernel and optimization algorithms that follow previous research on kernel methods and optimization on Riemannian manifolds.

 # BibTeX citation
-If you use this code in your work, please cite our paper as follows (this information will be updated:
+If you use this code in your work, please cite our paper as follows (this information will be updated):
 ```bibtex
 @article{watanabe2024hyperboloid,
   title={Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation},